“Load it up, fill the chamber while my head is spinning.“

-What is evident from the get-go, is the beefed up production, which was showcased on the opener and initial single in “Eternal“.
-The touch of Sam Bloor has given Convey the harshness and expansiveness that their sound had needed, while not to take away from their quality, previous material had often sounded too thin on that sound to give it the hard-hitting nature that the songwriting was punching for.
+What is evident from the get-go is the beefed up production, showcased on the opener and initial single in “Eternal“.
+The touch of Sam Bloor has given Convey the harshness and expansiveness that their sound had needed.
+While not to take away from their quality, previous material had often sounded too thin to stand up to the hard-hitting nature that the songwriting was punching for.
 Now, across A Place In Hell For Us Both, Convey sound like the band they’ve always had in mind.
-With each growl and breakdown crunching at the ear, with the snare popping like a baseball bat to a dustbin.
+Each growl and breakdown crunches in the ear, with the snare popping like a baseball bat to a dustbin.

-There is a rawness to Convey that gives them an edge, while perhaps a blunt example in this day and age, it has the cutting style that drew so many to Emmure in previous years.
-The offcut song structure and the menacing vocals, feel akin to that which was found on the likes of Goodbye To The Gallows and Hindsight.
-This isn’t to say that is all Convey are, with the likes of “Say It Again” having the more ‘core mannerisms, with a chorus that chants away at “Say my name one more, you keep yours, and I’ll keep mine“, or “Death Rattle” throwing the record down a well of nu-metal chaos.
+There is a rawness to Convey that gives them an edge.
+While perhaps a blunt example in this day and age, it has the cutting style that drew so many to Emmure in previous years.
+The off-cut song structure and the menacing vocals feel akin to that which was found on the likes of Goodbye To The Gallows and Hindsight.
+This isn’t to say that is all Convey are: the likes of “Say It Again” proves to have the more ‘core mannerisms, with a chorus that chants “Say my name one more, you keep yours, and I’ll keep mine“, or “Death Rattle” throwing the record down a well of nu-metal chaos.

-There is a grit in teeth that pulls in Convey to the ear, with an intent to Gannon‘s vocals that feels like they’re about to reach out and throttle the listener.
-It is also evidently a vocalist confident in their ability, delivering rapid and scappy vocals that would make Convey a perfect addition to the 2007 Raw vs Smackdown soundtrack of years gone by.
-This backed by the riffs delivered by Miles, switching between nu-metal styled riffs that demand to be headbanged along to as shown on the aforementioned “Say It Again”, or that of pure metalcore fury on closer “Severed“.
-Simply, there is a sheer ferociousness to each track from back to front that will carve itself into the ear.
+There is a grit in the teeth of Convey that pulls at the ear, with an intent in Gannon‘s vocals that feels like they’re about to reach out and throttle the listener.
+It is also evidently the work of a vocalist confident in their ability, delivering rapid and scrappy vocals that would make Convey a perfect addition to the WWE SmackDown vs. Raw 2007 soundtracks of years gone by.
+This is backed by the riffs delivered by Miles, switching between nu-metal styled riffs that demand to be headbanged to, as shown on the aforementioned “Say It Again“, and the pure metalcore fury of closer “Severed“.
+Simply put, there is a sheer ferociousness to each track from back to front that will carve itself into the cranium.

 7.5/10